tomcam/vuepress.github.io/cheatsheet.md

-# Cheatsheet: Checklist for creating a VuePress
+# Cheatsheet: Checklist for creating a VuePress site

 Here's the bare minimumm you need to get a VuePress site up and running from scratch using the default theme.